 The film is so deep, complex and abstract that we, as audience, tend to take some time to fully understand it.
 However, it does not stop us from enjoying the emotional ride inside Riley’s mind, wherein Joy and Sadness are searching for their way back to the “headquarters” as the former carries the gathered core memories to reinstall them and help Riley become emotionally stable.
 The after-scenes wherein the same five emotions are shown in other humans, a dog and a cat when reacting to certain situations are as far as entertaining.
 The most interesting part in this film is how it manages to provide us the morale of the story, telling us that it is necessary for the five feelings to work together in controlling the conscious mind to create an emotionally balanced individual (as shown in the finale when Joy, Sadness, Disgust, Anger and Fear all manage to keep Riley emotionally balanced by continuously controlling her brain hand-in-hand).

 I personally appreciate it when Joy realizes that Sadness is an important emotion in Riley’s life (when discovering a sad core memory where parents and friends comfort Riley after she loses the hockey game).
-It may also tell us that sadness is not to be neglected, and that we are entitled to be sad as we have the right to be happy as it, for instance, helps us to connect to others and call for help when we need it (at least in Inside Out).
-Other reasons can be the facts that it relieves us from our inner sorrows stuck in our heart and mind, alarms us that we need some comfort from others to gain our happiness back, and is just as normal human feeling like other emotions.
+It may also tell us that sadness is not to be neglected.
+We are then entitled to be sad as we have the right to be happy as it, for instance, helps us to connect to others and call for help when we need it (at least in Inside Out).
+Other reasons can be the facts that it relieves us from our inner sorrows stuck in our heart and mind, it alarms us that we need some comfort from others to gain our happiness back and it is just as normal human feeling like other emotions.

 I fully adore Bing Bong and his famous song.
 I personally felt sad when he vanished in the memory dump (Inside Out – Take Her To The Moon For Me).

 Release Date June 19, 2015 (USA)